 Nordrhein-Westfalen, the region from Bonn to Bielefeld is also known for a special breed of waiters, the Köbes, who have a reputation of being harsh.
 As promised before, I will get back more indept to the Köbes, but not today.
 I’m still making my way through the book: Der Köbes, ein Eheinisches original by Jens Prüss.

-There are several Altbreweries in Düsseldorf, e.g. Schumacher, Uerige, Zum Schlüssel, Kürzer, Fuchsen and Albrecht.
-I visited all of them and more once or twice and drank all the different Altbiere then available, which also included Frankenheim.
-I don’t mention Bolton in this list, because they are based outside Düsseldorf.
+There are several Altbreweries in Düsseldorf, e.g. Schumacher, Uerige, Zum Schlüssel, Kürzer, Fuchsen, Gulasch and Joh.
+Albrecht.
+There is also Olbermann, which is under construction at the moment and it is not sure yet if they will brew altbier as well.
+I visited all of them at least once during my visits to Düsseldorf and I have drank all the different Altbiere at least once as well.
+I also tried other Altbiere, like Frankenheim, but neither Frankenheim nor Schlösser are in/from Düsseldorf anymore, although Frankheim still has a bar on their old location.
+Schlösser became a club.
+Similarily I don’t mention Bolton in this list, because they are based outside Düsseldorf.
+Interestingly enough, so is Diebels (Issum), which is apparently an internationally well-known altbier, according to wiki.
+But this is about Düsseldorf.
 I like Schumacher Alt and Kürzer Alt the best.
 Schumacher seems to be the standard for altbier.
 Uerige is more bitter than the others, where Zum Schlüssel is the least bitter.
-Kürzer has more pronounced burned notes, Frankenheim is a bit thin and my experience with Füchsen wasn’t particularly good.
+Kürzer has more pronounced burned notes.
+My experience with Füchsen wasn’t particularly good.
 Uerige might have the most gorgeous drinking establishment of them all though, based in Düsseldorf’s famous row of connected bars.
 Düsseldorf supposedly has the longest row of connected bars in the world!
 Or at least in the vicinity.
-Well, it is very long consisting of several connected streets and almost all establishments have a large outside area, where a lot of the drinking seems to take place, so it’s certainly the most festive of neighbourhoods.
-You can find it, and most of the Altbier drinking establishments, in the Altstadt of Düsseldorf, between the Rhine and Stadtmitte.
-It’s the part of Düsseldorf I always end up in.
-Although I visit Düsseldorf for the beers, in this part you can also find the quirky Killepitschstube for one, where you can get liquor ‘from the wall’.
+Well, I can say it is a very long chain of bars, consisting of several connected streets and almost all establishments have a large outside area, where a lot of the drinking seems to take place at any given time, so it’s certainly the most festive of neighbourhoods.
+You can find it, and most of the Altbier drinking establishments in the city, in the Altstadt of Düsseldorf, between the Rhine and Stadtmitte.
+Although I mostly visit Düsseldorf for the beers, I cannot not mention the Killepitschstube, which you can also find in this part of town, where you can get liquor ‘from the wall’.
 The stube is very cute and small on the inside, but most people stay out and drink their Killepitsch on the Flingerstraße.
 Of course, for the people who don’t come for the beer, apparently Düsseldorf also has a reputation regarding its shopping facilities with all the major expensive brands on the Königsallee, but I cannot tell you anything about that.
 I have been to the Christmas market though, which is spread all over town in 5 or 6 themed areas and is very cosy.
 Certainly worth a visit in better times.

 As for the Altbier, I’m especially partial to Schumacher.
 I have been to their (in)famous Latzentag.
 Latzentag is the day where Latzenbier is available, which is certainly ground for a party, which takes place thrice a year on the third Thursdays in March, September and November.
 The story is that Latzenbier was the special beer that stood on the Latt (shelf), only for special guests and good friends.
 It’s stronger than the normal Alt, with a alcohol percentage of 5,5%, and has a fuller taste.
 If you want to visit Latzentag, be sure to be there early.
 There’s always a line and full is full.
 We had the honour of being on the guestlist last time, so we could get in either way.
 Or well, in, we had a spot outside.
 When you visit Latzentag, you have to make a choice: inside or outside.
 That’s where you stay the whole party.
 Next to the special beer there’s always live music and a lot of dancing and drinking.